devjekteam/devjek-example/README.md

 # devjek example

 Hello we are devjek!
 This is a repo to give you an example of what we can do for you.
-We chose to recreate a [web design](https://dribbble.com/shots/2144293-Redesign-Dropbox-Dashboard/attachments/392373) we found on Dribbble by [Muhammad Asad](https://dribbble.com/mrasad40) (with a few minor changes such as using a different logo so you don't get the wrong idea!).
-We took the .PSD and created the webpage built with React components.
-We have it hosted as a [Storybook](https://firstbirdlabs.github.io/devjek-example/) so you can check it out.
+We chose to recreate a [web design](https://dribbble.com/shots/2144293-Redesign-Dropbox-Dashboard/attachments/392373) we found on Dribbble by [Muhammad Asad](https://dribbble.com/mrasad40).
+We took the .PSD file and created the webpage built with React components.
+We have it hosted as a [Storybook](https://devjekteam.github.io/devjek-example/) so you can check it out the components individually as well as play around with the full page.

-This purpose of this repo is to allow you to audit the code and see what you can expect to receive in return when you deliver design assets to us.
+The purpose of this repo is to allow you to audit the code and see what you can expect to receive in return when you deliver design assets to us.

 ### How devjek works